 Definition

-In a training capacity, learns and performs entry-level emergency/disaster operations activities and planning; professional-level grant planning, analysis and administration; and finance work for the Iowa Department of Homeland Security and Emergency Management as described in Iowa Code Chapter 29C; performs related work as required.
+In a training capacity, learns and performs entry-level emergency management and disaster project and grant administration, compliance and financial review, and operational execution work for the Iowa Department of Homeland Security and Emergency Management; performs related work as required.

 The work examples and competencies listed below are for illustrative purposes only and not intended to be the primary basis for position classification decisions.